Liquidity and leverage

 - unleveraged index-linked gilts

-add two entries to the list, one for the leveraged nominal gilts and one for the leveraged index-linked gilts at (1) and (2) above.
+In this case, you would add two entries to the list.
+One entry would be for the leveraged nominal gilts and another would be for the leveraged index-linked gilts.

 Questions